Bond energy

 Model equation for the reaction of hydrogen and oxygen to make water.

-So from the image above we can see that we need to break 2 moles of H-H bonds and 1 mole of O=O bonds to start the reaction by breaking the bonds in the reactants.
+So from the image above we can see that to start the reaction we need to break 2 moles of H-H bonds and 1 mole of O=O bonds in the reactant molecules.
 Once these bonds are broken then the bonds in the products, 4x O-H bonds will form.
-We can put this info in a table:
+We can put this info in a table similar to the one below:

 Bonds broken Bond energy kJ/mol Bonds formed Bond energy kJ/mol